 - Diagnostic reviews for the purpose of identifying systemic issues and determining pathway fit

-- Events, facilitated meetings, or community gatherings
+- Events, facilitated meetings, or community gatherings regarding pathway planning/implementation

 - Translation services

-- Travel to CDE-led convenings or meetings regarding grant activities and pathway planning
+- Travel to CDE-led convenings or meetings regarding grant activities

-Funds from this opportunity must be used to supplement and not supplant any federal, state, and local funds currently being used to provide activities.
+Note: Funds from this opportunity must be used to supplement and not supplant any federal, state, and local funds currently being used to provide activities.
 There will be no carryover of funds.
 Unobligated funds at the end of the fiscal year will be returned to the CDE to be redistributed.

-Each LEA that receives an Accountability Pathways Planning grant is required to report, at a minimum, the following information to CDE:
+Each LEA that receives an Accountability Pathways grant is required to report, at a minimum, the following information to CDE:

 - An end-of-grant report that includes: